 Uncut on VHS but pre-cut for DVD

-By that point, the UK home video situation gets a little complicated.
+the UK home video situation gets a little complicated.
 After the launch of the DVD format in the latter part of the 1990s, Warner Bros. submitted a pre-cut version for a DVD classification.
-The BBFC decreed that no cuts were required, and
+The BBFC decreed that no cuts were required, and the film was

 Contains strong violence and language.